PatrickJS/awesome-angular/README.md

 * [sba-angular](https://github.com/sinequa/sba-angular) - [Sinequa's](https://www.sinequa.com/) Angular-based Search Based Application (SBA) Framework.
 * [ng-as](https://www.npmjs.com/package/ng-as) - Angular pipe and directive for type casting template variables.
 * [angular-toolbox](https://github.com/pechemann/angular-toolbox) - A library that provides useful tools for Angular apps development.
+* [ngx-lift](https://github.com/wghglory/ngx-lift) - This project has been crafted to enhance and simplify your Angular development experience.
+In the dynamic web development landscape, Angular stands out as a robust framework, and `ngx-lift` and `clr-lift` complement it by offering a collection of utilities, operators, and components.

 #### Modals